vivCoding/vchess/README.md

 ```

 ## Known Issues and TODOs
-- No pawn promotion yet :(
+- No en passant move yet :(
 - Chess move generation and evaluation improvements
     - Searching has been substantially improved with alpha-beta pruning and sorting moves.
 However, this may be improved with transposition tables and other techniques such as negascout
-    - Piece evaluation can be further improved with better piece-squares tables, such as ones that further take into consideration of how close it is to endgame
+    - Piece evaluation can be further improved with better piece-squares tables, such as ones that further take into consideration of how close it is to endgame (such as this [one](https://www.chessprogramming.org/PeSTO%27s_Evaluation_Function))
+    - Piece formation evaluation could be useful too
+    - Lots of other factors
 - Runtime complexities for calculating checks/mates could possibly be reduced
     - Take last move into account